-The Golden Alexander (Zizia aurea) is a native wildflower found across eastern North America.
+The golden Alexander (Zizia aurea) is an early blooming native wildflower found across eastern North America.
 Its unusual botanical name is inspired by the German botanist Johann Baptist Ziz, who discovered it.

 |Botanical Name||Zizia aurea|

 Despite being a self-pollinating plant, the golden Alexander provides beneficial food to pollinators, specifically the black swallowtail butterfly and the woodland swallowtail butterfly.
 The caterpillar forms of these butterflies can cause damage in vegetable gardens, as they enjoy chomping on plants and herbs including parsley dill, fennel, and carrot tops.
 Planting some golden Alexander can help attract these caterpillars early in the season if they tend to be a problem in gardens.

 Other pollinating insects attracted to golden Alexander include various bees, wasps, beetles, and flies, who prefer flat-headed flowers because their shorter mouthparts make it harder for them to sip nectar as, say, hummingbirds do.

 Golden Alexander is native to parts of Canada including Quebec and Saskatchewan, the New England States, and along the Atlantic Coast as far south as Florida.
 In most cases, this plant is not intentionally propagated, as it occurs naturally as a native perennial and naturalizes readily in suitable conditions.
 It's a desirable plant for helping conserve meadows and wetlands, and for general habitat rehabilitation, and it may be commercially available from nurseries that specialize in native plants.

 This plant enjoys somewhat moist growing conditions, such as a boggy meadow or alongside a pond, but it's also fairly drought tolerant during a hot summer in its native habitats.